-The Clean Cities-Georgia works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Clean Cities-Georgia works with vehicle fleets, fuel providers, community leaders, and other stakeholders to identify community-driven choices that save energy and promote the use of alternative fuels and advanced vehicle technologies in transportation.

 - Designated: September 08, 1993

 - Population: 10,722,325 (based on 2022 Census estimate)

 - Local/Regional Service Area: Entire state of Georgia

 Alternative Fueling Stations